TobiasPSP/doneland_sources/Components/Power/Battery/Battery Testers/All-In-One Testers/Generic 1-Battery Tester/readme.md

 # Generic 1-Battery Tester

-> Simple Yet Efficient Single-Battery Tester For 18650 Cells, 5V Power Banks, And Any Other Battery Cell Below 5V
+> Simple Yet Efficient Single-Battery Tester For 18650 Cells, 5V Power Banks, And Other Battery Cell Below 5V

 This is an affordable *all-in-one* tester that can identify *counterfeit* batteries and determine overall battery health and quality.